The importance of high quality early care and education cannot be overstated.

 How does TIPS affect my child or me?

 We want you to be an active supporter of this program.
 If successful, we believe this program will have a lasting impact in reducing the cost of early care and education to parents.
 We will be publicizing TIPS.
 Your child may be included in that publicity.
-If you do not want your child included in photos, please let the center director know.
+If you do not want your child included in photos, please let the program director know.

 Why is high quality child care so expensive?

 Quality early care and education services are expensive because of the professional level of those who work with your child everyday.
 We expect our staff to continue to learn the best practices of working with children.
 We expect our staff to provide a stable, ongoing relationship with the children in their care.
-We provide our well-trained staff with benefits which increases the likelihood of longevity at our centers.
+We provide our well-trained staff with benefits which increases the likelihood of longevity at our programs.

 Why is high quality so important in child care?